BitSits/BitSits-Framework---Push-Puzzle/README.md

 Push Puzzle
 ===
-The April theme for [Experimental Gameplay Projects](http://experimentalgameplay.com/) is [Wash, Rinse, and REPEAT](http://experimentalgameplay.com/blog/2010/04/in-april-wash-rinse-and-repeat/).
+The April theme for [Experimental Gameplay Project] is [Wash, Rinse, and REPEAT](http://experimentalgameplay.com/blog/2010/04/in-april-wash-rinse-and-repeat/).

 Download